Appearance

 | Inverted entry zone | Entry Zone Validator | Auto-correct (swap) |

-| Wide entry zone | Entry Zone Validator | Cap to maximum |
+| Wide entry zone | Entry Zone Validator | Cap relative to stop distance |

 | Missing SL | Execution Mode | Reject (Complete Only) or use default (Execute on Alert) |